 Natural disasters can wreak havoc and cause plenty of damage to any business.
 Some employers are forced to close shop temporary or in some cases, completely and hence dismiss their employees.
 If that is the case, some employees might argue they require unemployment compensation.
 When dealing with such matters, employers need to understand their state’s unemployment compensation laws.
 The State of Florida offers disaster unemployment assistance in order to assist those whose jobs have been affected by the recent hurricane.
 The laws vary state-by-state, so it is important that your business gets in touch with a knowledgeable source to be sure that proper steps are being taken regarding your employees.

 If you are a renter and the property you were renting is damaged in the disaster, you need to give a written notice to the landlord about the damage if your landlord hasn’t done this already.
 Many times, the landlord will conduct his/her own inspection of the property and make the necessary claims to their insurance without inconveniencing you.
 If the landlord does not make the repairs within a reasonable time, you can move out of the property only after giving a written notice.
 In such a case, you are entitled to a refund of prepaid rent and the security deposit.
 However, if the property is too damaged and you have to move, you are entitled to your security deposit, but only after giving notice and also your forwarding address.

 Navigating the legal procedures during a disaster can be difficult, especially when you have to deal with damaged property.
 It is advisable to have legal counsel assist you and guide you through this process.
-The experts at Woodward, Pires & Lombardo, P.A. have called Southwest Florida home for the past 46 years.
+The attorneys at Woodward, Pires & Lombardo, P.A. have called Southwest Florida home for the past 50 plus years.
 Call (239) 649-6555 for the Naples office, (239) 394-5161 for the Marco Island office or visit www.wpl-legal.com for more information.